There's More Good News About Immune Therapies for Cancer

 In the latest study involving one of the first immunotherapies approved by the Food and Drug Administration, researchers report that an immune-based approach can even help people with advanced melanoma, which has spread to the brain, to live longer.

-The study, published in Cancer Immunology Research, included more than 2,700 cases of stage 4 melanoma that were recorded in the National Cancer Database, a national repository of newly diagnosed cancer cases in the U.S. Of these, about 40% involved metastasis of the melanoma to the brain (the remainder had metastases to other parts of the body).
+The study, published in Cancer Immunology Research, included more than 2,700 cases of stage 4 melanoma that were recorded in the National Cancer Database, a national repository of newly diagnosed cancer cases in the U.S. Of these, about 40% involved metastasis of the melanoma to the brain (the remainder had metastases to the brain as well as other parts of the body).
 Immunotherapies have been approved since 2011 to treat advanced melanoma and have dramatically improved overall survival; the immune-based treatment is so effective that chemotherapy is no longer used as first-line treatments for these patients.
 Still, few studies have looked specifically at the role these anti-cancer medications might have in people with disease that has spread to the brain.
 Many metastatic cancers are treated with steroids, which doctors thought would interfere with the effectiveness of the immune therapies.

 Dr. Bryan Iorgulescu, a post doctoral fellow in the department of pathology at Brigham and Women’s Hospital, Harvard Medical School and Dana-Farber Cancer Center, and his colleagues attempted to address that gap in research with the current study.
 He and his team found that in 2015—four years since the first immune-based therapy, called checkpoint inhibitors, were approved—34% of people with melanoma that had spread to the brain were treated with them, compared to 11% in 2011.
 Median survival for these people increased in that time from five months to nearly 12.5 months.